rybafish/rybafish.github.io/faq.md

 ---

 ## Chart
+### Is BTP/HANA Cloud supported?
+Basically, I don't know.
+Probably not.
+If you can share an account/connection that I can test and/or develop an extention for BTP/HANA Cloud - I can check this.

 ### Why such colours selected, can I change them?
 Colors and line styles provided by the database.
 You can manually change the color by right-mouse-click in the KPIs table.